• CLASSIC IKITESURF

 .synopsis...

-inches tracks through the central great lakes on wednesday,
+inches enters the great lakes region on wednesday.

 canadian border-